Network Access Control

 mutation DeleteNetworkAccessControl {

-deleteNetworkAccessControl(scope: api) {
+deleteNetworkAccessControl(scope: API) {

 deleted